Entering the European market for coconut water

 For coconut water, the most popular certification programmes are:

-Although different food safety certification systems are based on similar principles, some buyers may prefer one specific system.
-For example, British buyers often require BRCGS, while IFS is more common for German retailers.
-Also, note that food safety certification is only a basis to start exporting to Europe.
-Serious buyers will usually visit/audit your production facilities within the first few years of your cooperation.
+Also, note that food safety certification is just the first step in starting to export to Europe.
+Serious buyers will usually visit/audit your production facilities within the first few years of cooperation.

-In the fruit juice industry, the most recent development is SGF certification, which aims to achieve more safety, quality and fair competition in the fruit juice sector through industrial self-regulation.
-SGF certifies fruit processing companies, packers and bottlers, traders and brokers for fruit juices, as well as transport companies and cold stores in almost 60 countries worldwide.
+In the fruit juice industry, the specific sector certification is voluntary SGF certification, which aims to achieve more safety, quality and fair competition in the fruit juice sector through industrial self-regulation.
+SGF certifies fruit processing companies, packers and bottlers, traders and brokers for fruit juices, as well as transport companies and cold stores.

 For bulk coconut water suppliers, an important part of the SGF certification system is called IRMA (International Raw Material Assurance).
 For the whole supply chain, the ideal situation should look like this: farmers are GlobalGap certified, fruit processors are IRMA certified and bottlers are certified by IQCS (International Quality Control System for juices and nectars).
 Apart from fruit processors, IRMA certification is also applicable to traders/brokers, transport companies, producers of semi-finished products and storage facilities.